sven-panis/Tutorial_Event_History_Analysis/README.md

 Make sure you select the branch "main", which contains the latest version of the manuscript as posted on PsyArXiv: https://doi.org/10.31234/osf.io/57bh6

-The branch "revision1" is used by us to work on our first revision, and will later be merged into MAIN.

 2. Open the Tutorial_EHA.Rproj file and renv() will automatically bootstrap itself.
 3. renv() will then ask if you want use renv::restore() to install all of the packages.
 Say yes.